-Lazy Dog is reposting the series of all the articles written by James Clough for Robinson – la Repubblica.
+Lazy Dog is reposting the series of all the articles written by James Clough, about Italian signs, for Robinson – la Repubblica.
 These texts extend his 20-year research published in the volume Signs of Italy.

 Centrale Generale Fiori

-It is likely that the architect, as is frequently the case in similar situations, designed not just the building but also the letters of this inscription.
+It is likely that the architect, as is frequently the case in similar situations with Italian signs, designed not just the building but also the letters of this inscription.
 Based on the design, wooden moulds were made, which were filled with cement or stucco to create the three-dimensional letters to be painted dark red and walled on top of the facade.

 Address: Via Agostino Paci